 For a standard SCOBY brew, a ratio of 3 tea bags and a cup of sugar (just standard sugar, no fancy stuff) will be about right.
-But you can add more if you want it sweeter.
-Do not put less though or your SCOBY won’t have anything to feed on.
+I use measuring cups for my sugar.
+You can add more sugar if you want it sweeter but do not put less as then your SCOBY won’t have anything to feed on.

-Because the SCOBY continues to grow with each batch of kombucha, once the SCOBY is about 1/4-inch (2/3-cm) thick, you can use it to brew a new batch of kombucha or give it to a friend so they can brew.
+Because the SCOBY continues to grow with each batch of kombucha, once the SCOBY is about 1/4 inch (2/3-cm) thick, you can use it to brew a new batch of kombucha or give it to a friend so they can brew.

 Other resources and Kombucha tips: